Your Babcock application form: answering 'Why Babcock?' and 'What attracts you to this role?'

 Investigate the following and note down anything that catches your attention:

-Investigate the different sectors Babcock works in, some of its recent and biggest projects (eg the decommissioning of the Dounreay nuclear site), its business strategy and its clients – both relevant industries (eg energy and defence) and specific clients (eg EDF Energy and the Ministry of Defence).
+Investigate the different sectors Babcock works in, some of its recent and biggest projects, its business strategy and its clients – both relevant industries (eg energy and defence) and specific clients (eg EDF Energy and the Ministry of Defence).